-When you see Urban Ecology, share with the class using the forum.
+When you see Urban Ecology, share with the class using the forum at the top of Moodle.
+You need to share 4 news items throughout the semester, and two must be shared in the first 6 weeks (you cannot wait until the end of the semester).
 Post a photo of something you see in the world or a relevant news item.
 For example, if you saw lots of dead leaves in a street gutter this spring, you might share a photo and state,

-"These leaves will leach phosphorus into the storm drains that will eventually make its way to Lake Norman where it can promote algal growth."
+"These leaves will leach phosphorus into the storm drains that will eventually make its way to the Mississippi River where it can promote algal growth."